Films 1974 - 1982

 A sexy farce with Joe baptized into a career beyond Warhol/Morrissey when a woman squats and pees on his face while he lies covered in barnyard hay.
-Bawdy, vulgar and just enough fun to wish an uncut version was available here in the States, the film has Joe getting it on with a lonely woman who lives in a country manor with her retarded adult son.
-A Nazi subplot surfaces, as do a couple of strange motorcyclists carrying “space pills.”
-Joe’s idea of a good time is blowing up a bunny rabbit by attaching it to a tractor battery.
-Available for purchase on video as One Woman's Lover from specialty video vendors.
+Bawdy, vulgar and just enough fun to wish an uncut version was available here in the States, the film has Joe getting it on with a lonely woman who lives in a country manor with her adult son.
+A Nazi subplot surfaces, as do a couple of strange motorcyclists carrying “space pills,” but star Andrea Ferreol steals the show as the woman underestimated by the vile men in her life.
 For more on this title, see the Joe Italia entry of the Joe-Pourri archive pages.

 |Il Tempo Degli Assassini (1975)

 Joe as a thoroughly unlikable punk who runs around with his band of violent buddies raping and pillaging, much to the chagrin of an ornery police commissioner played by Martin Balsam.
 AKA Season for Assassins.

 One of Joe’s favorite films to make while in Europe, this is precisely the kind of project he wanted to do post-Warhol/Morrissey: a violent action film incorporating guns, motorcycles, drugs and a ravishing leading lady.
 Joe stars as a young criminal climbing the ladder to gangsterhood and getting revenge on those who kicked his ass before he had power.
 Co-stars the lovely Stefania Cassini (Joe’s girlfriend at the time).
 AKA The Climber and Ambition.

 Dir.
 Louis Malle